 FREE Office Upgrades

-In a nutshell: if you buy any of my older Microsoft Office (2000-2003) courses less than one year before the new updated version was released, you'll get a FREE UPGRADE to an Office 2010 or 2013 course when it is released, if it's not already available.
+In a nutshell: if you purchased any of my older Microsoft Office (2000-2003) courses less than one year before the new updated version was released, you'll get a FREE UPGRADE to an Office 2010 or 2013 course when it is available, if it's not already available.

 Here are the details...

 The majority of the courses I have available right now are for Microsoft Office 2000-2003.
 As of right now, I have five Word 2007 courses (will not be upgraded to 2010; almost exactly the same), fifteen Excel 2010 courses, and a bunch of Access 2010 courses available.
 I'm currently working on More Excel and Access 2010 Advanced courses, and will follow with some PowerPoint and Outlook basics as well.

 Once you get past the basic interface changes, the CORE of these programs (Word, Excel, Access, PowerPoint, Outlook) are still pretty much the same.
 Unless you're a complete novice, you should be able to figure out where things are.
 See this video for information on upgrading with Access 2010/13 lessons.